 What Makes Implant Dentures Different Than Traditional Dentures?

-One common question patients ask us is what the difference is between traditional dentures and implant dentures.
+One common question patients ask is “What’s the difference between traditional dentures and implant dentures?”

 While both help to restore your smile and give you a better quality of life when it comes to the ability to chew your foods and so on, they are different in not only their use but the benefits they provide.

-While traditional dentures are pretty easy to manage, many find that implant dentures are more comfortable overall.
+While traditional dentures are pretty easy to manage, many find that implant dentures are more comfortable.
 That is because implant dentures are a permanent fixture in your mouth, whereas traditional dentures sit on top of the sensitive gums.
-Over time and with regular wear, these dentures begin to rub against the gums, leading to sores if not adequately addressed.
+Over time and with regular wear, these dentures begin to rub against the gums, which can lead to sores if not adequately addressed.

 Patients also tend to find that talking, smiling, and eating is easier with implant dentures because they don’t move around, or run the risk of slipping out of place as they move throughout their day.

 Start Feeling More Secure with Implant Dentures